School Nurses’ Education

-Beginning in 2020, the Immunization Partnership is excited to launch an online immunization training for school nurses in Texas.
-This training will cover the immunizations required to attend schools in Texas, the most recent ACIP updates, how to engage in meaningful conversation with vaccine hesitant parents/caregivers, and the role healthcare professionals can play in the formation of immunization policy.
+In 2020, TIP launched an online immunization training for school nurses in Texas.
+This training covered the immunizations required to attend schools in Texas, the most recent ACIP updates, how to engage in meaningful conversation with vaccine hesitant parents/caregivers, and the role healthcare professionals can play in the formation of immunization policy.
+The online training has ended, but nurses can receive Continuing Education Credits through our other courses on our IZU page.

 In accordance with Texas Administrative Code §97.62, Texas law allows for an exemption from immunizations for reasons of conscience, including a religious belief.
 This means many of our Texas children and adults are being exposed to unvaccinated individuals at greater rates each year.
 The Department of State Health Services monitors and tracks the number of non-medical exemptions.
 The 2018-2019 annual report found that 64,176 kindergarten through 12th grade were reported as having a non-medical exemption on file.

 TIP is piloting a project in 2020 to determine causes for high exemption and delinquency rates in the selected districts.
-The project will develop educational resources increase immunizations rates and lower the number of non-medical exemptions through in-person trainings.
+Data gatheredf from the project may be used to develop educational resources to increase immunizations rates and lower the number of non-medical exemptions through in-person trainings.

 College and University Engagement